 Safe Sleep Guidelines for Your Baby

 Blankets may seem harmless, but they're not safe during naptime or bedtime for your baby.
 Anything that could potentially cover their mouth and nose could lead to suffocation for your infant.
 The American Association of Pediatrics (AAP) has issued safe sleep guidelines.
 This includes a strong recommendation against having blankets in your baby’s crib.

 Sudden infant death syndrome (SIDS) is the leading cause of death for infants between birth and 12 months of age.
 Research shows that there are easy ways to prevent your baby from being at risk for SIDS.
 To make it easy to remember, the AAP promotes the ABCs of safe sleep, which stands for Alone on their Back in a Crib:

 - Alone: Parents and siblings should not sleep with the baby.
 “Alone” also means leaving blankets, pillows, toys, and crib bumpers out of your baby’s crib, too.

 - Back: The best sleep position for a newborn is on their back.
 Sleeping on their side or stomach poses a risk of suffocation.
 There's a chance that your baby is not yet developed enough to move their head if they can’t breathe.

-- Crib: Lay your baby down for naps and bedtime in a crib, bassinet, or playpen that was made for infant sleep.
+- Crib: Lay your baby down for naps and bedtime on a flat, firm surface such as in a crib, bassinet, or playpen that was made for infant sleep.
 Do not place your baby down for a nap in a bouncer or swing.